| Camp Rainey Mountain Diary July 1 through July 8, 2001

 -- mainly due to paper reports that are due.
 The camp isn't the best place for

 writing reports.
 It is easy work to finish when they get home -- if needed.
+Mr. Bob spent the day in the site helping the boys with crafts during the

 free periods and around meal times.
 Mr. Joe is helping Adam with rifle and